tonton-pixel/vade-mecum-shelf/README.md

 <img src="screenshots/trigonometric-formulas.png" width="1080px" alt="Trigonometric Formulas screenshot">

+## Using

+You can [download the latest release](https://github.com/tonton-pixel/vade-mecum-shelf/releases) for macOS.

 ## Building

 You'll need [Node.js](https://nodejs.org/) (which comes with [npm](https://www.npmjs.com/)) installed on your computer in order to build this application.